Nikoraii/pizza-delivery/README.md

 which can further process the order.
 Admin will be able to change user and employee settings.

 ![This is an image](/screenshots/1.hero.jpg)
 For more images check the [screenshots](https://github.com/Nikoraii/pizza-delivery/tree/master/screenshots) folder.
+Style for every page is still in development.

 # How to run
 1. download and install xampp